 The very best thing you can do is to prepare yourself.
 Such preparation can take many forms and should ideally begin before conception for both mother and father to be; it can start after conception if you haven't already, or it can even start a few short weeks before your due date - better late than never.
-However, the sooner you start preparing, the more likely you are to have a natural delivery and the more likely that delivery is to be comparatively painless and easy.
+However, the sooner you start preparing, the more likely you are to have a natural delivery and the more likely that delivery is to be comparatively straightforward, painless and easy.

 Why do I need to prepare and in what ways do I need to prepare?